trigger-corp/Forge-Documentation/source/android/index.rst

 The generated code can be tested on an Android emulator or Android device with debugging mode enabled.

-Before you get started you will need to download the `Android tools <http://www.webmynd.com/html/WebMynd_Android_Tools.zip>`_.

 .. toctree::
    :maxdepth: 2